KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 - ICAV sub-funds may produce their own sub-fund financial statements.
 Sub-funds in an umbrella ICAV may have different year ends and may adopt different accounting standards.
 There is no requirement for consolidation

-- A management company must comply with minimum capital requirements as set out by the Central Bank of Ireland
+- A management company must comply with minimum capital requirements as set out by the Central Bank

 - Alternatively, the entity establishing an ICAV may utilise a proprietary management company.